ComputationalRadiationPhysics/picongpu/docs/source/python_package/foundations/defining_simulation.rst

 As an example application we will consider an optimization of the focal position in a Laser Wakefield Acceleration (LWFA) simulation.
+It reuses the grid and the Gaussian laser of the :ref:`LWFA tutorial <python_package/tutorial:Tutorial: Setting up a simple LWFA>`, turning the laser focal position into a free parameter.
 We can maximize the ejection of electrons from the plasma in a particular energy range by adjusting the focal position of the laser.
 Very loosely speaking: